 Load the Dishwasher While You’re Cooking — Put any of the leftover lunch or snack dishes in the dishwasher while you’re cooking and you’ll have less to do after eating.
 You can even put in any of the food prep utensils and dishes.
 This is perfect to do while you’re waiting to “stir occasionally” or while the casserole is in the oven.

 Soak the Pots Before You Sit to Eat — This is a great help because if they soak while you eat, then they’ll be ready to wash right after loading dinner dishes in the dishwasher.

 After a long busy day of work (at home or out), taking care of the kiddos, and preparing the family dinner, you don’t want to spend another hour cleaning, so here are some ideas to get you done fast!

-Require Everyone to Rinse and Put Their Dishes in the Dishwasher After Meals.
+Everyone to Rinses and Puts Their Dishes in the Dishwasher.
 If your kids can carry a plate, then they are totally capable of doing this.
 If they’re little you may have to help with reaching the sink, but definitely start them young on this one.
 Everything goes so much quicker when the kids learn to be responsible for cleaning up after themselves.
 If you’re worried about them breaking dishes and glasses, invest in some colorful dishes like these and you won’t regret it.

 Run the Dishwasher — Even if it’s only half full, run that dishwasher.
-I know … it’s not the most energy efficient way to do it, but if you don’t get it done then it’ll throw everything off.
-You’ll end up with not enough space for all the dishes on the next night, or it’ll be running while you’re eating dinner, or it’ll just make your routine all wacky.
+I know … it’s not the most energy-efficient way to do it, but if you don’t get it done then it’ll throw everything off.
+You’ll end up with not enough space for all the dishes on the next night, or it’ll be running while you’re eating dinner.
 Just run it tonight so you can start fresh tomorrow.

 By following these kitchen cleaning tips, your dishes can be cleaned up within minutes of eating.